Published September 11, 2021. Open access. | Gallery ❯ |

 Spanish common names: Cuilanpalo reticulado, cuilán reticulado.

 Recognition: ♂♂ 16.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.4 cm. ♀♀ 19.3 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.8 cm..1,2 Sticklizards differ from other lizards by having short but well-developed limbs, overlapping striated sub-hexagonal dorsal scales, and a brownish dorsal pattern with longitudinal stripes.1,3 The presence of six-sided finely wrinkled dorsal scales distinguishes Pholidobolus from other co-occurring small brownish lizards such as those in the genera Alopoglossus, Anadia, Andinosaura, Macropholidus, and Riama.4 The Reticulated Sticklizard (P. affinis) co-occurs with P. montium in the north and with P. prefrontalis in the south of its distribution.
-It is easily differentiated from these two species by having three, instead of two, supraocular scales.3 Males of P. affinis differ from females by having an intense yellow to orange-red coloration along the flanks and belly, instead of pale yellow or gray.1
+It is easily differentiated from these two species by having three, instead of two, supraocular scales.3 Males of P. affinis differ from females by having an intense yellow to orange-red coloration along the flanks and belly, instead of pale yellow or gray (Fig. 1).1

 Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..
-Pholidobolus affinis is proposed to be included in this category, instead of Near Threatened,6,8 following IUCN criteria,9 because the species’ extent of occurrence is small (~3,009 km2; Fig. 2), severely fragmented, and continues to decline in extent and quality.
+Pholidobolus affinis is proposed to be included in this category, instead of Near Threatened,6,8 following IUCN criteria,9 because the species’ extent of occurrence is small (~3,009 km2; Fig. 2), severely fragmented, and continues to decline in extent and quality due to rural-urban expansion.
 Based on maps of Ecuador’s vegetation cover published in 2012,10 almost all (~92%) of the species’ potential distribution is now devoid of native vegetation.
 Although it is a common species, P. affinis is found in lower densities than before, probably due to the increasing anthropic activity.1,7 Furthermore, only ~0.6% of the species’ potential distribution is inside protected areas (Llanganates National Park).
 Habitat destruction is the most important threat to the long-term survival of the species.

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.

-Editor: Alejandro ArteagaaAffiliation: Biodiversity Field Lab, Khamai Foundation, Quito, Ecuador.
+Editor: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.

 Literature cited: